andreaskaris/blog/docs/networking/srv6-with-linux-basics2.md

 HiPerConTracer Trace Service
 ```

-The packet is processed in `host2`, where the `Hop Limit` and `Segments Left` are decreased by 1.
+The packet is processed on `host2`, where the `Hop Limit` and `Segments Left` are decreased by 1.
 The IPv6 Destination is changed to `Address[Segments Left]`, and the packet is forwarded to the next hop.

 ```
 $ tshark -r host2.pcap -O ipv6 frame.number==6